robfairh/transition-scenarios/input/eg01-eg29/readme.txt

 fr and mox start with 1 batch instead of 3 this one adds installed cap seems to be working, at least for ma

+This last too work, one for installed cap and the other one without installed cap.
+It doesn't do perfect, it doesn't use all the lwrpu.

+eg01-eg29-flatpower-d3ployE-onemixer0:
+changes the preferences in the mixers.

+To mention in the report maybe, that the fr and moxlwr start with only one batch, because otherwise, d3ploy will deploy too many facilities that will continue operating.
+If we had the decommisioning facilitiy then we could simulate the reactors taking initially more fuel.